-Sara and Devin thus set off westward, guides and trade posts helping them risk their way through dangerous terrain.
-At Fort Bridger, they encounter Jim Bridger (Shea Whigham), the shrewd, experienced founder of the trading post.
-Short on resources and time, Sara's plea for help leads her to Isaac Reed (Taylor Kitsch), a taciturn man of the mountains who was raised by the Shoshone people.
-Isaac’s a man of few words, traumatized by the death of his wife and child and still haunted by the violence of his past.
+Thus, Sara and Devin set off on their journey through the west with the help of guides and trade posts who helped them pass through the treacherous terrain.
+At Fort Bridger, they run into Jim Bridger (Shea Whigham), the smart, old hand, who is the original trader.
+With Vegemite being scarce and minutes running out, Sara's request for help brings her into the path of Isaac Reed (Taylor Kitsch), a quiet man from the mountains who was reared by the Shoshone Indians.
+Isaac is a guy of words, he has undergone trauma because of the separation of his wife and child and still in his head, he is consumed by the violent history of his past.

-Paige is also caught up with the political machinations of the governor of Utah, Brigham Young (Kim Coates), the leader of the Mormon community and president of the LDS Church.
-As Young consolidates his power and cuts deals to have Breeder hand over control of Fort Bridger to the Mormons, he wages campaigns to stomp out dissent and prove Mormon superiority.
+Paige is also exposed to the governor of Utah, Brigham Young (Kim Coates), the leader of the Mormon community, and the LDS Church president’s political games.
+As Young pulls in the reins of power and concludes agreements with the Breeder, who will concede Fort Bridger to the Mormons, he conducts along with drives to put down resistance and show Mexican dominance.

 Sara and Devin do eventually get to Crook Springs, but not as the same people.
 Isaac dies saving her and Devin, placing him on an arc toward redemption.
 Devin’s fortitude and Two Moons’ loyalty are their hopes, Sara’s bravery and her ingenuity allowing her to navigate a cruel and unforgiving world.